Alternator Overcharging: Symptoms, Causes, And How To Fix

 car headlights

-If the alternator is overcharging, surplus current and voltage flow into the system.
+If the alternator is overcharging, excess current and voltage flow into the system.

-This puts too much ‘strain’ on the appliances.
-You’ll start to notice bulbs and fuses blowing due to this energy surge.
+This puts too much strain on the appliances.
+You’ll start to notice bulbs and fuses blowing due to this intense power surge.

-You’ll notice flickering in the lights that don’t entirely break.
-That’s obvious evidence of the extra potential passing through them.
+You’ll notice flickering in the lights that don’t completely break.
+That’s clear evidence of the extra potential passing through them.

 Batteries